Deltamir/ansible-hashistack/README.md

 Author Information
 ------------------
-Deltamir - *ITN Security Expert and Pentester in a Telecom company*
+Deltamir - *ITN Security Expert, DevSecOps Engineer and Certified Pentester in a Telecom company*
 Contact via Github inbox

 Other
 ------------------
-This role CI and CD is handled here on [Gitlab](https://gitlab.com/Deltamir/ansible-hashistack)
+The CI of this project is handled here on [Gitlab](https://gitlab.com/Deltamir/ansible-hashistack)
 This project patch management is handled by a Renovate Bot on Gitlab
 This project is mirrored here on [Github](https://github.com/Deltamir/ansible-hashistack/)